 How Enterprise Imaging Can Reduce Costs and Increase Gains

 Using departmental PACS imaging systems instead of a single enterprise imaging strategy leads facilities to pay maintenance and support fees for each system.
 Enterprise imaging merges this to one program that needs reduced maintenance.
-Eliminating duplicate tests helps more than the patient, it also minimizes cost for medical facilities.
+Eliminating duplicate tests helps more than the patient.
+It also minimizes cost for medical facilities.

 Maintaining separate PACS also leads to potential problems during outages or crisis situations.
-Since diagnostic imaging is critical, back up systems are often in place, but each fallback system comes at a cost for the facility.
+Since diagnostic imaging is critical, backup systems are often in place, but each fallback system comes at a cost for the facility.

 Having enterprise imaging in place also helps to bring in revenue to an enterprise.
 There are several programs that incentivize the implementation of these strategies.
-The Promoting Interoperability program offers options to facilities that promote interoperability initiatives which could include enterprise imaging.
+The Promoting Interoperability program offers options to facilities that promote interoperability initiative, which could include enterprise imaging.

 EI Helps Connect Doctors and Patients

-As healthcare providers’ workloads have increased with every decade it has left less time for important doctor-to-patient communication.
+As healthcare providers’ workloads have increased with every decade, it has left less time for important doctor-to-patient communication.
 This is a major gap that EI aims to solve.
 Enterprise imaging solutions make it easier to keep patients connected to their doctors and overall care plan.
-Using technology like patient portals connected to an imaging system, patients can get instant access to their information which can be a huge relief when waiting for sensitive results.
+Using technology like patient portals connected to an imaging system, patients can get instant access to their information, which can be a huge relief when waiting for sensitive results.

 Not only can patients receive timely information from their healthcare providers, but they can also communicate to doctors and nurses through the same channel.
 With this new ability to communicate, one-on-one attention is restored to the patient-doctor relationship.